epesave/academic-website/content/publication/2020-demographics/index.md

 correlation between returns and valuations to improve return forecasts – something which is not possible in a predictive regression with only lagged predictors.
 Extensive pseudo out-of-sample forecast comparisons and tests demonstrate the predictive value that an accurate demographic projection can deliver.
-Although the availability of historical Census Bureau projections are limited, we demonstrate that they could have been employed in real time to improve true longhorizon stock return prediction.
-The model also provides a simple way to adjust predictions under alternative demographic assumptions, incorporating, for example, the demographic impact of COVID-19 or recent changes to immigration policy."
+Although the availability of historical Census Bureau projections is limited, we demonstrate that they could have been employed in real time to improve true longhorizon stock return prediction.
+We show how the model can be used to adjust predictions under alternative demographic assumptions, incorporating, for example, the demographic impact of COVID-19 or recent changes to immigration policy."

 # Summary.
 An optional shortened abstract.
 summary: ""